2023 Legislative Tracker

 Prescribed grazing: local assistance grant program: Regional Forest and Fire Capacity Program: Wildfire and Forest Resilience Task Force.

-This bill would expand the definition of fire prevention activities to include prescribed grazing, defined as the lawful application of a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
-The bill would expand allowable public education outreach activities to include training on livestock management and community-supported prescribed grazing.
+This bill would expand the definition of fire prevention activities to include prescribed grazing, defined as the lawful application of grazing by a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
+The bill would expand allowable public education outreach activities to include training on community-supported prescribed grazing.
+The bill would also indefinitely extend the director’s authority to issue advanced payments and authorize these payments to cover the cost of supplies or infrastructure, including, but not limited to, fencing and watering improvements for prescribed grazing, as provided.
+The bill would also require the department, in consultation with the advisory committee, to increase opportunities and outreach for projects on state and private land that include prescribed grazing in the local assistance grant program.

 SB-737 | Hurtado